sap-tutorials/Tutorials/tutorials/hana-dbx-troubleshooting/hana-dbx-troubleshooting.md

-6. If you are unsure where to find a trace file, a view that shows all the trace files is available.
+6. If you are unsure where to find a trace file, choose **Show Files**.

     ![Show Files](showFiles.png)